whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Zapatista Major Ramona went to live in the jungle with dedicated revolutionaries in the 1980s, where she learned key skills like hunting and fighting and gained political consciousness.
 Ramona and a female friend joined around the age of 12 or 13, but were treated like they were 18 and were obviously held to very high standards.
 At the age of 25, she successfully lead about a thousand people in a military assault to free a town from Mexican rule and directed the resulting peace negotiations.[xxx-ezln ramona san crist]

-Many other Zapatistas didn't change their lives as radically as she did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ramona said these people were absolutely essential.
+Many other Zapatistas didn't change their lives as radically as she did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ramona said these people played a vital role.
 The full-time revolutionaries had to have the support of the people to address challenges like helping them move around, get supplies, recruit, and blend in.
 Without the support of healthy communities of people who already had deep relationships with each other and the Earth, the revolution would have failed.

 What would happen if there was a revolutionary movement to create a new healthy nation, and a representative came to your region?
 Would there be a community of people who are already receptive to what he or she has to say because they've already been cultivating deep relationships with each other and the Earth, and they already know they want to live in a healthy nation?
 If the representative hosted a study session, would anybody come?
 Or would the representative move on, seeking more receptive people to collaborate with?